Big Pigeon in Southwest Iowa

 The Colmar Pocket, Southern Alsace, 5 Dec 1944

 ETO offensive operations were cancelled after the German 16 December Ardennes counteroffensive began.
-Seventh Army's XV Corps extended westward to cover much of the front vacated by Third Army's XII Corps.
+XV Corps extended westward to cover much of the front vacated by Third Army's XII Corps.

-Much of Seventh Army December gains were lost during the German Operation Nordwind counteroffensive in January 1945 and were not recaptured until Operation Undertone in mid-March 1945.
+Much of Seventh Army's December gains, especially in the VI Corps sector, were lost during the German Operation Nordwind counteroffensive in January 1945.

 Seventh Army Advance December 1944

-Sources for Big Pigeon's The ETO > War of Attrition > Lorraine/Alsace 1944 > Alsace/Seventh Army webpage:
+Sources for Big Pigeon's WWII Germany > The ETO > Lorraine & Alsace, 1944 > Alsace/Seventh Army webpage:

 Major Sources: